bocc/iwdb/README.md

-This service provides checks whether a word posted to it exists in a set of words.
+This service checks whether a word posted to it exists in a set of words.